 Additionally, this online curriculum should be supplemented by in-person instruction on aspects of ethical research conduct appropriate to the specific project.

-In order to document that the College is providing the necessary oversight, each P.I. will be responsible for ensuring that a certification form, signed by both the student and the P.I., is submitted to Maureen Forrestal, Assistant Provost for Student Scholarly Engagement and Dean of Fellowships, Scholarships & Undergraduate Research and Creative Activity.
+In order to document that the College is providing the necessary oversight, each P.I. who will be conducting federally funded research will be responsible for ensuring that a certification form, signed by both the student and the P.I., is submitted to Maureen Forrestal, Assistant Provost for Student Scholarly Engagement and Dean of Fellowships, Scholarships & Undergraduate Research and Creative Activity.
 Training should be completed prior to the student starting work on the project.